pdjr-archive/pdjr-skplugin-sk2venus/README.md

 # pdjr-skplugin-sk2venus

+__pdjr-skplugin-sk2venus__ makes Signal K data available in Venus OS.

 This plugin should only be used on Signal K servers running on Venus OS.

-__pdjr-skplugin-sk2venus__ makes Signal K data available in Venus.

 At the time of writing the plugin supports Venus service classes 'gps', 'tank' and 'temperature'